SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

             text: 'Workshop tracks'
       -
         type: paragraph
+        attrs:
+          textAlign: left
+          class: null
         content:
           -
             type: text
-            text: 'In 2022, we''re expanding MBLGTACC''s workshop tracks.
-With stakeholder feedback and input from a  public survey, we selected and announced the '
+            text: 'Workshop tracks, a series of sessions around a particular topic or experience, will continue this year after being reintroduced robustly for the '
           -
             type: text
             marks: